SZENE

 History of the building

-1949 Construction begins after the museum building that had previously occupied the site was destroyed by bombing in the Second World War.
+1949 Construction begins after the museum building that previously stood on the site was destroyed by bombing during the Second World War.

-1950 Opening of the Stadtkino, Salzburg’s first Cinemascope movie theatre with 600 seats.
-The venue is used not only as a cinema but also for other events ranging from boxing matches to concerts.
+1950 The Stadtkino opens as Salzburg’s first Cinemascope cinema, with 600 seats.
+The building is used not only as a cinema but also for a wide range of other events, from boxing matches to concerts.

 1954 Café 21 opens inside the Stadtkino.
-Its first guests are American GIs.
-It later becomes a meeting point for artists, including actress Judith Holzmeister, singing star Karel Gott, opera legend Dimitri Mitropoulos, philosopher Jean Paul Sartre, comedian Helmut Qualtinger and many more.
+Its first guests include American GIs.
+In the following years, the café becomes a meeting place for artists and cultural figures, among them actress Judith Holzmeister, singer Karel Gott, conductor Dimitri Mitropoulos, philosopher Jean-Paul Sartre and comedian Helmut Qualtinger.

 1984 The “death of cinema” also leads to the initial closure of the Stadtkino.

-1986 SZENE discovers the Stadtkino in a search for temporary quarters while the SZENE’s long-term venue, the Petersbrunnhof, is refurbished.
-After a Sommerszene festival highly acclaimed by press and public alike, the building is used the following autumn for the architectural exhibition Grundsteine.
+1986 SZENE discovers the Stadtkino while looking for temporary premises during the the refurbishment of its long-term venue, the Petersbrunnhof.
+Following a SOMMERSZENE festival that receives widespread acclaim from both press and audiences, the building is used in the following autumn for the architectural exhibition Grundsteine.

-1987 The building is promised to SZENE, which provisionally adapts the auditorium and the bar.
-In the absence of any functioning heating it is used exclusively as a summer venue.
+1987 The building is assigned to SZENE, which temporarily adapts the auditorium and the bar.
+As the building has no functioning heating system, it can initially only be used as a summer venue.

-1993 With the installation of a heating system the building can now be used all year round.
+1993 The installation of a heating system makes year-round use of the building possible.

-2018 SZENE Salzburg reloaded – the building on Anton-Neumayr-Platz 2 returns to its old name: the venue, restaurant and studio now have one collective title.
+2018 SZENE Salzburg reloaded – the building at Anton-Neumayr-Platz 2 returns to its original name: the venue, restaurant and studio are brought together under the common name SZENE Salzburg.